marian-stanciulica/Foodybite/README.md

 }
 ```

-For this project, I opted out to use the third option as it's the most reliable and it doesn't require to create additional files only for testing, thus cluterring the production side.
+For this project, I opted out to use the third option as it's the most reliable and it doesn't require to create additional files only for testing, thus cluttering the production side.
 I also use a struct to stub fake responses in the client and an array to spy on the `URLRequests` received.

 It's critical after each test to remove the stub not to influence the initial state of the other tests since the properties are static and shared between tests.
-The reason why the properties are static is because I don't instantiate the `URLProtocolStub` directly and use it to instantiate the session, instead the system instantiate it.
+They are static because the `URLProtocolStub` can't instantiated directly, the system does it internally.
 Thus, I don't have direct access to an instance, so I must use static properties to inject fake responses and spy the incoming requests.

 ```swift
 class URLProtocolStub: URLProtocol {